pappnu/proxy_stuff/README.md

     or download and extract the folder in [this archive](https://github.com/pappnu/proxy_stuff/archive/refs/heads/main.zip) to your plugins folder.
 Rename the extracted folder as `proxy_stuff`.
 2. Download the templates via Proxyshop's updater.

+## Troubleshooting

+### Confirmation dialog halts the rendering

+If you get a confirmation dialog that says "This opeartion will turn a live shape into a regular path.
+Continue?", tick the "Don't show again" checkbox and press "Yes".
+Then try rendering the card again.

 ## Licence

 MIT